Feuerlabs/exosense_specs/doc/exodm.md

     }

 **Set and push configuration data for a package to a device(s)**<br>The device IDs can either be listed directly in the argument, or be a member of a listed device group.
 The configuration data for the package will be transmitted to all resolved target and then updated in their local configuration system.
-The package name is given together with an array of key/value pairs for the conrfiguration data to set for the given package on the given devices.
+The package name is given together with an array of key/value pairs for the configuration data to set for the given package on the given devices.
 Each key/value pair must match an element in the yang file and container specified by the create-package yang-specification and configuration-container.
 All given devices must have both be supporting the specified package, and have the package installed on them. <br><br>A successful configuration entry update on a device will overwrite any earlier values that entry had.
 This allows default and/or general configuration updates, such as Exosense Server addresses and call in schedules, to be sent out to device groups covering large swaths of devices, followed by more targeted updates to individual devices with information such as local encryption keys, individual identities, etc. <br><br>For each successful or failed configuration operation on a device, a notification will be sent back to the invoking backend server for the given device.
 This allows the backend server to keep track of successes and failures during the configuration update process.

 #### descriptions
 <dl><dt>account</dt>